yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 : "Raw" outputs from the combination of query token, $W_q$, key token, and $W_k$.
 These can be pretty much any value, but they're only used to calculate the attention weights.

 attention weights
-: Normalized values that represent the percentage of attention that each token gets; these are all between 0 and 1, and they sum to 1.
+: Normalized values that represent the percentage of attention that each token gets.
+These are all between 0 and 1, and they sum to 1.
 :::

 ### Attention weights and $W_v$ → context vector